-Right to Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
+Right to Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain location.
 For example, you can ask that we only contact you at work or by mail.
-To request confidential communications, you must make your request in writing to Northside Hospital, Attn: Patient Access Department Manager, 1000 Johnson Ferry Road, Atlanta, GA 30342.
+To request confidential communications, you must make your request in writing to Northside Hospital, Attn: Patient Access Department Manager, 1000 Johnson Ferry Road, Attnita, GA 30342.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.